 Even more so, use technology to your advantage, and automate your retirement plan contributions and deposits to savings accounts, so the money comes out of your paycheck before you even see it.
 As for your spending, websites and apps such as Mint, Acorns, and Digit can help with things such as tracking your spending, investing, and automatically transferring funds to your savings account.

 I’ve often said motherhood didn’t hurt my career; it helped it.
 The experience gave me clarity and allowed me the opportunity to tackle business challenges with a new perspective.
 Similarly, I believe my workplace management style has fused with my parenting style.
 That’s the key to being your boss and a working mom: balance.

 Combining your work with your family life carefully enough so you know how to make everything run smoothly, set schedules, make your own time separate from your family life so you can work efficiently, and be the best boss mom you know how to be.

 Plan in advance.

-Make a five-year plan to start your mommy and me business.
+Make a five-year plan to start your mommy and my business.
 Plan realistic goals and achievements you want for your business.
-This will help you both for motivation and inspiration.
+This will help you both with motivation and inspiration.
 Expand your business and plan to reach different and new areas.
 Think about the bigger picture to build your name into a brand.